scalableminds/webknossos/docs/data_formats.md

 ### Magnification Steps and Downsampling

 To enable zooming within huge datasets in WEBKNOSSOS, dataset layers usually contain multiple magnification steps (also called mags, mipmaps, image pyramids or resolutions).
-`1` is the magnification step with the finest magnification, i.e. the original data.
+`1` is the magnification step with the finest resolution, i.e. the original data.
 `2` is downsampled by a factor of two in all dimensions and therefore only is an eighth of the file size of the original data.
 Downsampling is done in power-of-two steps: `1, 2, 4, 8, 16, 32, 64, …`